LAG1819/label-classification-repo/README.md

 # Automated Labeling Framework and BERT-based Text Classification for German Industry.
-A text classificatior of industry-specific texts based on automated labeling and tranfsormers.
+A way to quickly and automatically label data and train supervised machine learning algorithms on it, such as text classification, suitable for industry-specific cases.

 <!-- "Analysis and automated labeling of topics and trends in the German
 automotive industry using Deep Learning and Natural Language Processing based on of industry-specific website content.". -->